jboynyc/textnets/CONTRIBUTING.rst

 $ git tag -a v$(poetry version -s)
 $ make push

-Tagged releases are automatically published to PyPI.
+Tagged releases are immediately published to PyPI.
+Conda-Forge and nixpkgs may lag behind for a number of days after a new release but are generally kept in sync.